solita/solita.github.com/_posts/2015-12-28-SQL-in-applications.md

 > WHERE name LIKE '%$namepart%'
 > ```
 > Whoopsie, what happens if $namepart contains a quote character?
-{: .sidebar}

 Of course, every modern database interface provides some facilities to interpolate values from our application language to the generated SQL in a safe way.
-This handles the vast majority of cases where you need to take care your dynamically generated SQL doesn't end up being something completely different you meant it to be.
-The SQL is generated from some kind of (textual) SQL templates, and the templating library &ndash;
-often integrated with the programming language's database interface &ndash; takes care that the generated SQL is always structurally sound.
+This handles the vast majority of cases where you need to take care that your dynamically generated SQL doesn't end up being something completely different you meant it to be.
+The SQL is generated from some kind of (textual) SQL templates, and the templating library &ndash; often integrated with the programming language's database interface library &ndash; takes care that the generated SQL is always structurally sound.

 > ```sql
 > SELECT users.username, people.email